ngoluuduythai/Rust-Full-Stack/README.md

 This is a personal repository.
 But, it is getting a little bit more attentions recently.
 So, contirbution is welcome.

-There is no versioning here because I upload only working projects working and reusable enough.
+There is no versioning here because I upload only projects working and reusable enough.

 I am not a native speaker so there will be grammatical or type errors.
 You can help me to correct them.